-diabetes, blood pressure, smoking status, higher education, and body mass index.
-We present the estimated AQEs of the risk factors in Section 4.1, the model fitness in Section 4.2, and the prediction performance in Section 4.3.
+In this section, we apply the proposed method to analyzing the motivating carotid plaque data, NOMAS, presented in Section 1, to examine how various risk factors affect carotid atherosclerosis.
+The risk factors considered include high-density lipoprotein, triglyceride, low-density lipoprotein, race and ethnicity, diabetes, blood pressure, smoking status, higher education, body mass index, etc. We present the estimated average quantile effects of the risk factors in Section 4.1, the model fitness in Section 4.2, and the prediction performance in Section 4.3.

-4.1.
-Estimated AQEs
+4.1 Estimated AQEs

-We apply the proposed quantile regression (without smoothing) to study the carotid plaque echodensity (plaqden) and to estimate the risk factors' AQEs following (2.12) in Section 2.3.1.
+We apply the proposed quantile regression (without smoothing) to study the carotid plaque echodensity (plaqden) and estimate the risk factors' AQEs following (2.12) in Section 2.3.1.
 The estimated AQEs for individual covariates are plotted in Figure 3.
 The black solid and red dashed lines represent the quantile functions of echodensity given two distinctive covariate values of interest.
 The gray area indicates the range of quantile levels where the corresponding AQE reaches the 95% pointwise significance.
 As shown in Figure 3, race and ethnicity, diabetes, systolic and diastolic blood pressure, smoking status, body mass index, and glomerular filtration rate significantly impact echodensity across all quantile levels.
 Moreover, the effects vary with the quantile level.